FociSolutions/Orbital-Docs/_pages/index.markdown

 {% include feature_row %}

-Orbital is an HTTP mocking tool that enables enables rapid _microservice_ development and testing.
+Orbital is a mocking tool that enables enables rapid _microservice_ development and testing.
 Orbital supports mocking services by using the OpenAPI spec in both YAML and JSON.
 Orbital allows for parallel development between front-end and back-end teams by reducing the dependencies between each other.
 This allows for increased productivity because the back-end team does not have to wait for the front-end team, and vice-versa.
 Deploying Orbital in your organization is very easy, and can remove these dependencies.

 Orbital uses the mockdefinition format to know when and what response to return when a request is matched.
 A mockdefinition is an annotated OpenAPI spec (written in JSON) that contains the scenarios used to match requests for each endpoint.
 The OpenAPI spec defines a standard, programming language-agnostic interface description for APIs, allowing humans and computers to understand the capabilities of a service without source code.